apache/ignite-3/modules/configuration/README.md

 # Configuration

-This module contains the API classes and the implementation for the Ignite configuration framework.
+This module contains the API classes and the implementation for the Ignite Configuration framework.
 The idea is to provide the so-called _Unified configuration_ — a common way of configuring both local Ignite nodes and remote Ignite clusters.
 The original concept is described in [IEP-55](https://cwiki.apache.org/confluence/display/IGNITE/IEP-55+Unified+Configuration).